BJPerez/MathisPhy-UQAC-3D/README.md

 ### Running

 While the program is running, press E to create a rigid body with a random position and velocity.
 Pressing E again replaces the body with a new one (with different position and velocity).
-The simulation ends when the body touches one of the edge planes (they correspond to the edges of the console).
+The simulation ends when the body touches one of the edge planes (they correspond to the edges of the console) and the data about the collision is displayed : the contact point, the normal vector, and the penetration value.

 ## Authors